-Integral to achieving the aim and improving vascular health is the Central East LHIN Vascular Health Coalition, formed and funded by the Central East LHIN to improve the organization, coordination and delivery of vascular health services for residents in the Central East LHIN.
-Making a direct contribution to reducing hospitalization and promoting vascular health, the Coalition and health service providers from across the LHIN surpassed by more than 45%, the aim of reducing the impact of vascular disease on local residents set for the system in IHSP 3.
+Integral to improving vascular health is the Central East LHIN Vascular Health Coalition, formed and funded by the Central East LHIN to improve the coordination and delivery of vascular health services for residents.
+The following are a number of vascular health priority projects and investments which contribute to Vascular Health:

-- provides a regional integrated service utilizing harmonized referral criteria, centralized referral, acceptance and booking for patients with established vascular disease at high risk for cardiovas-cular complications
+- provides a regional integrated service utilizing harmonized referral criteria, centralized referral, acceptance and booking for patients with established vascular disease at high risk for cardiovascular complications

 - providing comprehensive management for people with diabetes through interdisciplinary teams of health professionals